elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

 * (string) Ethereum contract address of the previous Fee Window for the specified Universe, as a 16-byte hexadecimal string.
+If the Fee Window contract for the previous Fee Window does not exist yet, the address "0x0000000000000000000000000000000000000000" will be returned.

 ### augur.api.Universe.getRepMarketCapInAttoeth(p, callback)

-Returns an estimate for the market cap in [REP](#rep) of the specified [Universe](#universe).
+Returns an estimate for the REP market cap of the specified [Universe](#universe).
 This estimate is updated manually by the Augur development team, roughly once every [Fee Window](#fee-window).
 It is used by Augur to set the price of the [Reporting Fee](#reporting-fee).

 #### **Parameters:**